-The newspaper was sold in June, 1925 to A.B.
-"Dad" Thatcher, who changed its whole look.
+In June 1925, Doelle was out and A.B.
+"Dad" Thatcher, was hired as editor and, by year's end, publisher.
+Thatcher changed the paper's whole look.
 Doelle's plethora of poems disappeared.
 In their place, O. Lawrence Hawthorne appeared under the masthead, complete with artwork.
 Page one carried news, society items, obituaries and, sometimes, sports.
 Local news jumped to the back page.
 Inside pages were filled with wire reports, items on cooking, housekeeping, agricultural or historic features and serialized stories.
 The pattern continued into the 1930s.

 The Signal was published weekly, on Fridays at first, changing to Thursdays in 1924.